-attributes+child-resource-references: Representation of the requested resource, along with the address(es) of the child resource(s), possibly limited by a maximum number of retrieved links, shall be returned as content.
+attributes+child-resource-references: Representation of the requested resource, along with the address(es) of the child resource(s), and their descendants shall be returned as content.
 For example, if the request is to retrieve a <container> resource, the <container> resource and the address(es) of the <contentInstance> child-resource(s) are provided.

+Processing of child resources, size limitations, and offset for the starting of child resource processing of the attributes+child-resources option shall apply to this option as well.

+This setting shall be valid for a Retrieve operation.

+This option can be used within the context of resource discovery mechanisms (See clause 10.2.6)

-This setting for a Notify operation.child-resource-references: Address(es) of the child resources, possibly limited by a maximum number of retrieved address(es), without any representation of the actual requested resource shall be returned as content.
+child-resource-references: Address(es) of the child resources and their descendants, without any representation of the actual requested resource shall be returned as content.
 For example, if the request is to retrieve a <container> resource, only the address(es) of the <contentInstance> child-resource(s) is provided.

+Processing of child resources, size limitations, and offset for the starting of child resource processing of the attributes+child-resources option shall apply to this option as well.

-This setting is not valid for a Notify operation.
+This setting is only valid for a Retrieve operation.

+This option can be used within the context of resource discovery mechanisms (See clause 10.2.6)

 nothing: Nothing shall be returned as operational result content.
 This setting is not valid for a retrieve operation.
 This setting is the default when a Notification was requested by the Operation parameter.
 For example, if the request is to delete a resource, this setting indicates that the response shall not include any content.

 original-resource: Representation of the original resource pointed by the link attribute in the announced resource shall be returned as content, without the address(es) of the child resource(s).
 This setting is only valid for a RETRIEVE Request where the To parameter targets the announced resource

+Note that for any of the above options, Discovery access control is applied against discovery related procedures, while Retrieve access control procedures is applied against non-discovery related Retrieve operations.

+Note that the fitter criteria usage governs the purpose of a Retrieve operation

 -----------------------End of change 1---------------------------------------------